geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex1_Prepare_Identity_Synch.md

 ### Task 4: Prepare for Directory Synchronization

 The Azure Active Directory Connect synchronization services (Azure AD Connect sync) is a main component of Azure AD Connect.
 It takes care of all the operations that are related to synchronizing identity data between your on-premises environment and Azure AD.
-The sync service consists of two components, the on-premises Azure AD Connect sync component and the cloud service component in Azure AD called Azure AD Connect sync service.
+The sync service consists of the following two components: the on-premises Azure AD Connect sync component and the cloud service component in Azure AD called Azure AD Connect sync service.

 Before you can run Azure AD Connect, you must first configure several settings that control the synchronization process.
 Once you have completed the preparation process, you will then run the Azure AD Connect tool in the next task.